CleHou/COVID-19-Data-Analysis-Project/README.md

 ## Questions/Bug Report
 Please use the Issues tab.

-Otherwise, I can be contacted throw the websites [houzardc.fr](houzardc.fr)
+Otherwise, I can be contacted throw the website [houzardc.fr](houzardc.fr)